Repair of Eyelid Retraction

 Upper Eyelid Retraction

-- The upper eyelid retraction might possibly be worsened if the eye is unable to lift normally (strabismus), and extra nerve impulses are sent simultaneously to the muscle which elevates the lid and to the muscle struggling to lift the eye itself; once the restriction is treated (e.g. strabismus surgery), the degree of retraction often decreases.
+- The upper eyelid retraction could be worsened if the eye is unable to elevate normally (strabismus), and extra nerve impulses are sent simultaneously to the muscle which elevates the lid and to the muscle struggling to elevate the eye itself; once the restriction is treated (e.g. strabismus surgery), the degree of retraction often decreases.

 Lower Eyelid Retraction Surgical Step-by-Step Animation